salvadihari/wifi-adapter/README.md

 this file contains installation procedure of wifi-adapter in ubuntu in hp laptop.

 it is to enable wifi option

+this is created by hariprasad